-Students will have an opportunity to explore and investigate the life in and around a stream community.
-They will collect and identify organisms living in the stream.
-They will also learn about adaptations organisms that live in moving water have versus those found in ponds and lakes.
-Students may bring an extra pair of water shoes, but the shoes must cover their toes and heels: no sandals, flip flops, or crocs.
-Capacity: 40 students; length of program: 180 minutes;

-fee: \$5 per student
+Students will have an opportunity to explore and investigate the life of organisms interacting within a stream community.
+Students will collect and identify oranisms living in the stream.
+Students will compare adaptations of the organisms in moving (lotic) water systems versus those found in ponds and lakes (lentic).
+A 20- to 30-minute hike to the stream allows time for students to make observations of the riparian zone, crucial to the health of the stream ecosystem.
+Students may bring an extra pair of water shoes, but the shoes must cover their toes and heels; no sandals, flip flops, or crocs.
+Capacity: 25 students; length of program: 180 minutes; fee: \$5 per student